Thyroid Labs Explained

 2. TPO thyroid antibodies to assess for Hashimoto’s thyroiditis.

-Another important consideration is to not take Biotin or Hair/skin/nails supplements that contain biotin for 1 week prior to your thyroid blood tests as biotin can cause inaccuracies in thyroid lab results.
+Another important consideration is to not take Biotin or Hair/skin/nails supplements that contain biotin for 2-3 days prior to your thyroid blood tests as biotin can cause inaccuracies in thyroid lab results.

 I encourage women to keep copies of their lab results to empower them to be educated about their test results and be able to monitor how their naturopathic medicine therapies are working.